 \section{Introduction}

 From their introduction by Adams in his study of vector fields on spheres \cite{Adams62}, Adams operations have been extremely useful in solving various problems in topology, algebra and beyond.
 One may mention for instance the proof of Serre vanishing conjecture by Gillet-Soul\'e \cite{Gillet87}, or their use in intersection theory.
-In algebraic geometry, the work of several authors allowed to extend these operations (initially defined at the level of the Grothendieck group $K_0$) to the whole world of $K$-theory; the most recent and probably most natural extension being due to Riou \cite{Riou10} using (stable) motivic homotopy theory.
+In algebraic geometry, the work of several authors permitted to extend these operations (initially defined at the level of the Grothendieck group $K_0$) to the whole world of $K$-theory; the most recent and probably most natural extension being due to Riou \cite{Riou10} using (stable) motivic homotopy theory.

 Over a scheme $X$, it is often useful to study vector bundles endowed with some extra decoration, such as a symmetric or a symplectic form.
-The analogues of the Grothendieck group $K_0(X)$ in this context are the so-called Grothendieck-Witt groups (or Hermitian $K$-theory groups) $\GW^i(X)$ for $i\in \ZZ/4$ (see e.g.\ \cite{Schlichting17}), which classify symmetric and symplectic bundles and forms \cite{Walter03}.
-Very often, the constructions and questions that make sense for algebraic $K$-theory can be generalized in the context of Grothendieck-Witt groups.
+The analogues of the Grothendieck group $K_0(X)$ in this context are the so-called Grothendieck--Witt groups (or Hermitian $K$-theory groups) $\GW^i(X)$ for $i\in \ZZ/4$ (see e.g.\ \cite{Schlichting17}), which classify symmetric and symplectic bundles \cite{Walter03}.
+Very often, the constructions and questions pertaining to algebraic $K$-theory can be generalized to the context of Grothendieck--Witt groups.
 For instance, Serre's Vanishing Conjecture makes sense in this broader context \cite{Fasel08c}.\\